In California wine country, bumpy roads tell tale of fiscal woe

 Sonoma may be known for its wine, and for a burgeoning artisanal food scene, and for its lush, rural landscapes and great weather - all of which have attracted growing numbers of retirees, long-distance commuters and international tourists.
 But Sonoma County is struggling with the same type of government financial crisis that has driven California cities such as Stockton and San Bernardino into bankruptcy.

-Here, too, a toxic combination of inflated public employee salaries and pensions, combined with reckless financial decision-making and the 2008 housing market crash and subsequent recession have stripped that financial cupboard bare.
+Here, too, a toxic combination of inflated public employee salaries and pensions, combined with wreckless financial decision-making and the 2008 housing market crash and subsequent recession have stripped that financial cupboard bare.

 Driving the county's back roads, you literally feel the pain.
 Spending by the county to maintain some 1,400 miles of Sonoma's roads totaled $4.2 million last year, compared with $7.6 million in 2003, according to the county budget office.
 Spending is set to increase slightly this year, but is still a fraction of what is needed.